mdfojas/AsteroidGame/README.md

 # AsteroidGame
-Asteroid game implemented in pure javascript
+Asteroid game implemented in javascript and html